‘Are Americans Being Poisoned?’: Diamond’s Memorial Goes Off the Rails

 Each speaker, including Trump, paid tribute to her unwavering support of the former president.

 “And another secret about Diamond: She had a boyfriend.
 Yes, that’s right.
-And she had a boyfriend, and oh, my God, we would talk about him all of the time,” the duo’s executive director Tressie Ham said.
+And she had a boyfriend, and oh, my God, we would talk about him all of the time,” Ham said.
 “His name: President Donald J. Trump.
 Yes, yes, yes.
 President Donald J. Trump, that was her boyfriend.”
 Ham added that Diamond’s “side piece” was Mike Lindell.

 Silk also used the service to threaten to file a complaint against local police over their handling of her sister’s death, though she gave few details.